Pinhead (Hellraiser): Characterization

-In the film franchise, Pinhead's role has varied with each installment.
-In the script for the original film, Barker describes Pinhead and the other cenobites as "demons" in his notes; the character himself, however, upon capturing Kirsty Cotton, describes himself and his fellow Cenobites as "explorers in the further regions of experience.
+In the film franchise, Pinhead's role has varied with each instalment.
+In the script for the original film, Barker describes Pinhead and the other Cenobites as "demons" in his notes; the character himself, however, upon capturing Kirsty Cotton, describes himself and his fellow Cenobites as "explorers in the further regions of experience.
 Demons to some; angels to others".
 Hellbound: Hellraiser II expands the lore of the Cenobites, depicting them as denizens of Hell, here a maze-like dimension ruled by an entity called Leviathan.
 Here, the Cenobites subject their quarry to emotional and psychological torture.
 Hellraiser III: Hell on Earth portrayed Pinhead as a purely evil demon of chaos, a result of the loss of his human side in the previous film.
 In Hellraiser IV: Bloodline, he is presented as a megalomaniac bent on world domination; beginning in Hellraiser: Inferno he acts as a judge, punishing those who open the box for their sins and forcing them to face their personal demons.
 In Inferno, he uses the title "Engineer", a name derived from an apparent Cenobite leader in Clive Barker's original novella.

-The first Hellraiser went into production during the height of the A Nightmare on Elm Street, Friday the 13th and Halloween film series.
+The first Hellraiser went into production during the height of the A Nightmare on Elm Street, Friday the 13th, and Halloween film series.
 According to Clive Barker, the popularity of these films led to producers and studios not caring for his intended portrayal of Pinhead as an articulate and intelligent character.
-Some suggested Pinhead should act more like Freddy Krueger and crack jokes, while others suggested to be a silent character like Jason Voorhees and Michael Myers.
-Barker insisted Pinhead's personality to be more evocative of Christopher Lee's portrayal of Count Dracula: "Part of the chill of Dracula surely lies in the fact that he is very clearly and articulately aware of what he is doing – you feel that this is a penetrating intelligence – and I don't find dumb things terribly scary – I find intelligence scary, particularly twisted intelligence.
+Some suggested Pinhead should act more like Freddy Krueger and crack jokes, while others suggested he should be a silent character like Jason Voorhees and Michael Myers.
+Barker insisted Pinhead's personality should be more evocative of Christopher Lee's portrayal of Count Dracula: "Part of the chill of Dracula surely lies in the fact that he is very clearly and articulately aware of what he is doing – you feel that this is a penetrating intelligence – and I don't find dumb things terribly scary – I find intelligence scary, particularly twisted intelligence.
 It's one of the reasons why Hannibal Lecter is scary, isn't it?
-It's because you always feel that he's going to be three jumps ahead of you".
+It's because you always feel that he's going to be three jumps ahead of you."
 Starting with Hell On Earth, Pinhead is more glib and also openly irreverent toward Christianity, imitating stigmata and remarking "not quite" when someone seeing him exclaims "Jesus Christ".
-In contrast to the first film where Pinhead seemed aloof about his nature, indicating he and his kind were "angels to some, demons to others", the fourth film Bloodline depicts him sneering as he asks, "Do I look like someone who cares what God thinks?"
+In contrast to the first film where Pinhead seemed aloof about his nature, indicating he and his kind were "demons to some, angels to others", the fourth film Bloodline depicts him sneering as he asks, "Do I look like someone who cares what God thinks?"
 His glibness increases in later films, such as in Hellworld when a character believes the Cenobites are just a dream from which he must awake.
 After the Cenobites kill him, Pinhead asks, "How's that for a wake-up call?"